liyiming-serif/Foray/README.md

 ### Controls
 Your plane turns and moves towards your mouse.
-* [LMB] to shoot in the direction you're facing.
+* 'LMB' to shoot in the direction you're facing.
-* [Z] to brake.
+* 'Z' to brake.
 Braking allows you to make sharp turns.
-* [X] to boost.
+* 'X' to boost.
 Your ability to turn drops sharply.

 ### Running the Demo
 `Tested only on Windows` Foray.exe contains the installer.
 Run it and follow the installation wizard.

 __To uninstall__, simply delete the `Foray` game folder from the path you specified when you installed the game.
-By default it's in C:\Users\<username>\Foray.
+By default it's in C:\Users\\<username>\Foray.
 You can also run `Add or Remove Programs` and select `Foray` from the list of programs, then hit uninstall.

 ### Roadmap
 * Collisions.
 So you may rain fire upon your enemies!